Lele/node-pseudo-rbac/README.md

 # README
-We started to build this library because my team needed a permission library that could evaluate the role of a user in the context of the application and with respect to the resource taken into consideration.
+We started to build this library because my team needed a permission library that could evaluate the permissions of a user based on his/her role in the application and with respect to the resource taken into consideration.

 Let's take an example.
 Consider we should build a ticketing system in an application with these requirements:
-  - user haa one Role among: Owner, Member, Customer
+  - user has one or more Roles among: Owner, Member, Customer
   - every ticket has an author, an assignee and 0 or more watchers
   - every ticket could have one or more comments
   - every ticket could have one or more attachments
-  - ticket workflows have 3 steps: Open, Assigned, Closed
+  - ticket can be assigned to one user

 We can immediately see that every user has a Role in the application (Owner, Member or Customer) and one or more roles with respect to the ticket; we want to define permissions based on all.
 For example, let's think about *read*, *assign* and *comment* permissions.
 For example, we can state that:

 #### read
   - the Owner can read `ANY` ticket
   - the Member can read  `ANY` ticket